 Naya Pol or New Gate

-The new gate is called so because this one was not in the original plan of Maharajah Sawai Jai Singh II.
-It was constructed around 1940’s and inspired by the famous Brandenburg Gate in Berlin.
+The new gate is called so because this one was not in the original plan of Maharaja Sawai Jai Singh II.
+It was constructed around the 1940s and inspired by the famous Brandenburg Gate in Berlin.
 The design of this gate was toned down to align with the architecture of Jaipur.
 Prior to the one that we find now, earlier a very small gate used to exist in its place.
-This gate links Chaura Rasta Bazaar to MI Road and Ramniwas Garden and is on the Southern direction of the walled city.
-There is a popular belief that New gate was built by the last king of Jaipur Maharajah Man Singh II to allow faster access to his new residential building, Rambagh Palace from Jaipur City Palace.
+This gate links Chaura Rasta Bazaar to MI Road and Ramniwas Garden and is in the Southern direction of the walled city.
+There is a popular belief that the New gate was built by the last king of Jaipur Maharajah Man Singh II to allow faster access to his new residential building, Rambagh Palace from Jaipur City Palace.

 Location – Chaura Rasta/ MI Road

 Feature – The design follows a large primary door in the center and smaller secondary doors on either side.
 This gate finds its inspiration from European architecture and blends it well with the local style and patterns.

 This is how these gates were placed on the city map.

 - South- Ghat Gate, Sanganeri Gate, New Gate, Ajmeri Gate

 - North-West- Samrat Gate